jchapman63/neo-gkmn/dev-log.md

 #### 12-21-24
 I need to design the GUI for battles.
 I am going to try and get a lofi design going with blank rectangles and see if I can get a basic structure for a battle scene.

+#### 12-27-24
+This morning I have implemented a lofi design of the battle gui using blank rectangles.
+The most hi fidelity thing about this so far is the background I used gemini to generate.
+I made use of the examples in ebitengine's repo for how to implement the background and it worked well.
+I have a canvas to work with.
+I think the graphics logic could use some refactoring for consitency.
+I will have to put though into things like where/how I get values, padding and placement.
+Following this I will need an overlay for menu options in a battle.
+Following that I will need button functionality.
+Following that I will need to wire it up to the API.